Nfire07/FactoryGame/README.md

 ##### Requirements

-- docker
+- Function computer
-- xsrv on windows
+- Mouse but not a keyboard
-- xhost / x11 on linux
+- Hands

-with all the dependencies installed run the script run/run.bat
+- Feet to post a picture of them when you complete the game on the #gayCouplesHaveFun